wasmCloud/wasmcloud-dev-site/content/app-dev/create-provider/rust.md

 ---
-title: "Creating a New Provider"
+title: "Creating a new provider"
 date: 2018-12-29T11:02:05+06:00
 weight: 7
 draft: false